AdobeDocs/commerce-operations.en/help/_includes/templated/reference/cli/commerce-on-premises-beta.md

 ### `--arguments`, `-c`

 Additional arguments for PHPUnit.
-Example: &quot;-c'--filter=MyTest'&quot; (no spaces)
+Example: "-c'--filter=MyTest'" (no spaces)

 -  Default: ``
 -  Requires a value

 ### `--help`, `-h`

 Display help for the given command.
-When no command is given display help for the &lt;info&gt;list&lt;/info&gt; command
+When no command is given display help for the <info>list</info> command

 -  Default: `false`
 -  Does not accept a value